PomeloDB/pomelo-db/docs/dlinq.md

 # DLINQ

-DLINQ is a text-based query language.
+DLINQ is a text-based query language which provided by Pomelo.
 It can be used for accessing data from `IEnumerable`/`IQueryable` interfaces.

 ## Query Command
 A query command is consisted of `subject` and commands.
 A query command should start with the subject.
 Usually the subject is the name of table.